ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 ```
 ..and save the file.

-8. Back in your terminal, navigate to the `Canary` folder by typing in the following command `cd desktop/canary`.
+8. Back in your terminal, navigate to the `Canary` folder by typing in the following command `cd desktop/canary`.Now you're accessing your `Canary` folder in your terminal.

-9. Now you're accessing your `Canary` folder in your terminal.
-Type the command `java -jar canary.jar` to start the CanaryMod server
+9. Type the command `java -jar canary.jar` to start the CanaryMod server